Yuhan-Wang-111/YuhanWang.github.io/content/projects/bat-detection.md

 ## Data
 Our project combines 3 datasets: Skin mycobiomes of Easter North American bats, west_master_table, and white_nose_county_status.
 The first 2 datasets contain information about bat population, fungi detected[^5], collection date, collection location, host group, CFU, etc. The 3rd dataset contains information about time, location, and WNS presence.
 We merged 3 datasets by time, location, and species overlap, and then one-hot-encoded the data for model training.
 Our label is WNS present or not, and we aimed to explore what freatures best predict the presence of WNS.

-Exploritory Data Analysis was performed in EDA_west_master_table.ipynb, and further data exploration and data cleaning of the merged dataset is in CURRENT_DATA_CLEANING.ipynb.
-Unfortunately, we realized that location and time are highly related to our label,so different location and time can be used to directly tell if WNS is present or not despite other features, which allows the model to cheat.
-Therefore, location and time are eliminated in the final model training.

 Final dataset has 800 entries and includes columns as follow:
 * Location